signal18/replication-manager/README.md

 ### System requirements

-`replication-manager` is a self-contained binary, which means that no dependencies are needed at the operating system level.
+`replication-manager` is a self-contained binary, which means that no system libraries are needed at the operating system level.
 On the MariaDB side, slaves need to use GTID for replication.
-Old-style positional replication is not supported (yet).
+Web browser IE is reported not working with http interface.

 ### Downloads

 As of today we build portable binary tarballs, Debian Jessie, Ubuntu, CentOS 6 & 7 packages.